|

 times while waiting to go on.
 Once on stage, all I could get out of

-it was a lot of squeaks.
+it was squeaks!
 Despite this inauspicious beginning, I stuck

 One night while on a summer vacation on the sea coast south of Boston,

-my mom sneaked me into a nightclub where I saw a jazz band.
+my mom sneaked me into a nightclub where I saw a jazz quartet.
 The pianist

-drew my attention like a magnetit was a Damasus Road experience!
+drew my attention like a magnetit was a Damascus Road experience!

-From then on, I knew that was what I wanted to do.
+From then on, I knew that piano was it.
 I went home and

 Seeing Duke Ellington & his band of great black musicians was